 The portal to all things Montana cannabis legislation

 We want to help you stay informed on Montana MMJ laws and how they affect Montana cannabis businesses.
 Want to quickly reference current law?
 Are you interested in learning more about the history of legislating cannabis in this state?
-Do you want to see how past and current legislators as well as running candidates stand on the industry?
+Do you want to see how past and current legislators, as well as running candidates, stand on the industry?
 You can even check out action that’s been taken, being taken, and how you can get involved.
-Current Law, Legislators, and Action coming soon!
+Legislator info coming soon!

 New Approach Montana submitted a ballot initiative to legalize marijuana and a constitutional amendment that would allow a technical change to state law stipulating that only adults 21 and older could possess or purchase cannabis (source) (source) (initiative) (constitutional initiative)

 The DPHHS began enforcement of the Emergency Rules on Wednesday at 1:00 pm.

 The restrictions include the sale of all flavored e-cigarette products, including flavored nicotine, THC, and CBD e-cigarette products, in-store and online.
 The rules did not require retailers to destroy their existing inventory. (source) (notice)

 We’ve written original content on a range of topics for the Montana cannabis industry.
 Check out what we’ve written about Montana law and legislating.